Joseph Petrosino: Assassination

 In 1909, Petrosino made plans to travel to Palermo, Sicily on a secret mission.
 A recently passed federal law allowed the U.S. government to deport any alien who had lived in the country for less than three years if that alien had been convicted of a crime in another country.
 Petrosino was armed with a long list of known Italian criminals who had taken up residence in the United States, and intended to get enough evidence of their criminal pasts to throw them out of the country once and for all.

-However, there were already signs that the secrecy and success of the mission was in jeopardy: A few weeks before his departure, The New York Times asked police commissioner Theodore A. Bingham of Petrosino’s whereabouts and he cryptically replied “Why, he may be on the ocean bound for Europe, for all I know.”
-In the same news article, The Times then cited another source, not Bingham and unnamed, who had hinted at the purpose of Petrosino's covert mission.
-The U.S. Ambassador to Italy, Lloyd Carpenter Griscom, expressed concerns directly to Petrosino that he would be recognized in Sicily by "perhaps a thousand criminals".
-Subsequently, while in Rome, Petrosino became aware that he was being followed—and told a friend that the man following him, whom he recognized from New York and later observed ducking into a telegraph office, had likely alerted his Black Hand Society compatriots in Noto, Sicily that he (Petrosino) was now in Italy.
+However, the secrecy and success of the mission was already in jeopardy.
+A few weeks before Petrosino's departure, The New York Times asked police commissioner Theodore A. Bingham of Petrosino's whereabouts.
+Bingham cryptically replied, "Why, he may be on the ocean bound for Europe, for all I know."
+In the same news article, The Times cited another unnamed source who hinted at the purpose of Petrosino's mission.
+Furthermore, the U.S. Ambassador to Italy, Lloyd Carpenter Griscom warned Petrosino that he would be recognized in Sicily by "perhaps a thousand criminals".

+After Petrosino's arrival in Rome, he told a friend that he was being followed, and that he recognized the man who was following him.
+He said that the man was from New York, and told his friend that he saw the man duck into a telegraph office.
+He also told his friend that it was likely that the man had alerted his Black Hand Society compatriots in Noto, Sicily that he (Petrosino) was now in Italy.

-On March 12, 1909, after arriving in Palermo, Sicily, Petrosino was invited to a night time rendezvous in the city's Piazza Marina in order to receive information about the Mafia.
+On March 12, 1909, after arriving in Palermo, Sicily, Petrosino was invited to a nighttime rendezvous in the city's Piazza Marina, where he was to receive information about the Mafia.
 While waiting for his "informant", Petrosino was shot in the face by two assailants.
-It was reported that Petrosino was able to fire off one shot in their direction, but was bleeding profusely and fell to the ground.
-An Italian sailor heard the shots and rushed to his aid, but it was too late.
+Reportedly, Petrosino fired off one shot in the direction the assailants before he fell to the ground.
+An Italian sailor heard the shots and rushed to Petrosino's aid, but it was too late to help him and he died.

-The day after Petrosino's shooting, the detective's Italian Branch received an anonymous letter stating that the New York Black Hand had arranged the murder.
-The letter named members of the Morello crime family: Joe Morello, Vincenzo Terranova, Ciro Terranova, Giuseppe Fontana, Ignazio Milone, and Pietro Inzarillo.
-Cascio Ferro worked with these men during his three-year tenure in New York, so their involvement is possible, but "We will probably never know for sure whether or not the letter was a hoax."
+The day after Petrosino's death, the detective's Italian Branch received an anonymous letter stating that the New York Black Hand had arranged the murder.
+The letter named members of the Morello crime family: Giuseppe Morello, Vincenzo Terranova, Ciro Terranova, Giuseppe Fontana, Ignazio Milone, and Pietro Inzarillo.
+Cascio Ferro worked with these men during his three-year tenure in New York, so their involvement is possible, but it is also possible that letter was a hoax.

 Vito Cascio Ferro was arrested for Petrosino's murder, but was released after an associate provided an alibi.
-Allegedly, he later (when convicted for murder) claimed that he personally killed once "a gallant man, not an enemy."
+Allegedly, he later (when convicted for murder) claimed that he personally killed once "a gallant man, not an enemy".

 Palermo's police commissioner, Baldassare Ceola, listed five Sicilian suspects: